-This problem is made worse by auto parts stores that are trying to sell auto parts.
-Some of them (definitely not all) will try to get you to buy the part that they think is the problem simply by reading the code.
-That being said I actually advise you to go to your local auto parts store to get the codes read unless you have a great local mechanic that you know and trust.
+That being said I still advise you to go to your local auto parts store to get the codes read unless you have a great local mechanic that you know and trust.
 Auto parts stores will usually read them for free.
 The key is to not let the guy at the store talk you into buying any parts.
 His job is to sell you a part, not figure out what is wrong with your car.

 After you know the code you can come back to this site and look up the meaning as well as common causes and diagnostic aids.
-On the next few pages of this section you will find an article that I've written about the most common obd codes and the things that commonly cause the problem.
+On the next few pages of this section you will find an article that I've written about the most common OBD codes and the things that commonly cause the problem.
+Let's take a look at what OBD codes actually are.

 Example P0340 (Camshaft sensor code)

-1st digit: B is for Body, C is for Chassis, P is for Powertrain, U is for Network
+1st Digit: B is for Body, C is for Chassis, P is for Powertrain, U is for Network

-2nd digit: 0 is for SAE aka generic, 1 is for mfg (Manufacturer Specific Codes)
+2nd Digit: 0 is for SAE aka generic, 1 is for mfg (Manufacturer Specific Codes)

-3rd digit=
+3rd Digit=

 * 1 Fuel and Air Metering